Looking for a new loose parts list?

 Loose parts are defined as open-ended materials that can be used in many different ways.
-The following are the 10 best for infants and toddlers.
+Check out these ideas for loose parts in your preschool classroom.

 1. Tin Cans - Cans of all sizes with clean metal edges are typically safe.
 Be sure to use a safety can opener, one that leaves no sharp edges on the lid or the can.

 2. Fabric - Fabric of all textures this category includes ribbons.

 3. Cardboard Tubes - cardboard tubes of varying circumference can be used so many ways.

 4. Balls - offer balls of all sizes and textures.
 These large sensory balls are great!

 5. Container lids - lids of varying materials and textures.
 When placed with intent in different areas of the room, they could be used for filling a container, dump truck or drink holder.